Texas LawCriminal Justice System

-- Class C Misdemeanors: The least severe category, Class C misdemeanors are ticketable offenses that can only be punished by a maximum $500 fine.
+- Class C Misdemeanors: The least severe category, Class C misdemeanors are ticketed offenses that can only be punished by a maximum $500 fine.
 Common Class C misdemeanors include traffic violations, possession of drug paraphernalia, disorderly conduct and theft of property worth less than $50.
 See Tex.
-Penal Code Ann. § § 12.03, 12.23 for more details.
+Penal Code Ann. § § 12.03 and 12.23 for more details.

 - Class A Misdemeanors: Class A charges are reserved for the most severe misdemeanor offenses and are punishable by up to one year in jail and a maximum fine of $4,000.
 Common Class A misdemeanors include resisting/evading arrest, assault causing bodily injury, assault involving a family member and third offense DWI.
 See Tex.
 Penal Code Ann. § 12.21 for more details.